Active Directory Audit

 What if one of your employees clicks on the wrong email attachment?
 Will you be able to stop the attack, or will the attackers be able to move laterally from there and take over all your systems?
 This is why you should conduct an internal infrastructure penetration test.
 The internal system is just one wrong click away from being “public”.

-EntraID is a very powerful identity management and access control solution.
+EntraID (Microsoft Entra ID) is Microsoft’s central identity and access management (IAM) solution—especially in Microsoft 365 environments—and forms the basis for single sign-on (SSO) and access control.
 A misconfiguration can lead to unauthorized access to company resources or facilitate social engineering attacks.
 Therefore, this component must be thoroughly tested.

 If your system is exposed to the internet, it could potentially be hacked by anyone.
 Okay, I exaggerate a bit, but I think you understand.
 Vulnerabilities in your external infrastructure can lead to very bad press and threaten your customers’ personal information.
 So, it’s better to check once more.